 2. Give Two Options

-Preschoolers are more compliant when they think they have some power.
+Preschoolers are more compliant when they they have some amount of control over the situation.
 I remember a friend telling me she would take her niece out for lunch and offer her two menu items: a grilled cheese sandwich, or a hot cheese sandwich.
 The niece loved picking which one she wanted.
 When I’m out, I have the baby in the stroller, with the four and two-year-olds helping me push the stroller.
 For safety reasons, I need them to hold on.
 If one of them refuses to push the stroller, I give him two options: hold on to the stroller handle, or hold on to the side of the stroller.

 At home, if they don’t want to eat, sometimes I’ll ask if they want a spoon or a fork, and they’ll eat with the utensil they chose.
 If they protest bedtime, I’ll show them two books and ask them to choose which one to read.
 Decision-making distracts them from what they’re upset about.

 Almost as important as bringing treats, is bringing food.
 They are often having trouble controlling themselves because something else is controlling them.
 Their stomach!
 It’s easy to say “Take snacks with you everywhere you go,” but it isn’t easy to do a lot of prep and packing, and they don’t fit in your bag easily.
 I am finally at the point where we are out literally all day, so we pack a ton of food.
 Even if hunger isn’t the culprit, food is distracting.
 They’ll soon forget how mad they are that they can’t agree on the color of a car they saw.

 If they are protesting while you are doing something to them (changing a diaper, feeding him, cleaning his face, styling his hair, making fabulous crafts with his hand), sing a silly song.
 It’s hard to be upset when someone is singing a song you like to sing, or when Mom or Dad is being silly.